Sleepytale Logo

 Game typeSpoken gamesPicture and card gamesOnline gamesSleepytale

-What it isFinish the rhyme, I spy, and moreMatching rhyming pairsApps and websitesRhyming bedtime stories and lullabies
+What it isFinish the rhyme, I spy, and moreMatching rhyming pairsApps and websitesAI friend who makes rhymes, stories, and songs

-Best forAnywhere, anytime playHands on matchingAn occasional extraWinding down at night
+Best forAnywhere, anytime playHands on matchingAn occasional extraRhyming any time, bedtime included

 SetupNone, just your voicesA few cardsA deviceNone, just listen